Northern California Co-Dependents Anonymous

 Co-Dependents Anonymous - sometimes referred to as the CoDA Blue Book – is a thorough introduction to understanding the codependence and the CoDA program and includes many antidotal stories of codependents who found happiness in themselves and in their relationships.
 It offers insight about the CoDA the 12 Steps and 12 Traditions, sponsorship, and many other CoDA tools.

 Reading The Co-Dependents Anonymous – the CoDA Blue Book – is encouraged but not required to attend meetings.
 The CoDA Blue Book is one of many valuable tools available as you work your CoDA Program.
-Purchase Now!

 The CoDA Twelve Seps & Twelve Traditions Workbook - sometimes referred to the "Green Book" - provides a structured, sequential, and thought provoking structure exploring the dynamics of your life as relating to each of the 12 Steps and 12 Traditions.
 Each of the 12 Steps and 12 Traditions are comprised of a number of questions and the opportunity for you to answer at your own pace.